Articles, journals and databases

 • You can also search for a specific database by typing its name in JYKDOK's basic search.

-• When you click on the link to the database in JYKDOK, you can log in with your university credentials and the database will open for your use.
+• When you click on the link to the database in JYKDOK, you can log in with your university credentials and the database will open and you can access the full-text articles.
+There's no need to log in separately inside the database.

 Tips for searching in databases